SrijanBadhya/Debsoc/Running the PES Debsoc.md

 So one beautiful motion I came across recently, is This house regrets the dominant portrayal of long-distance relationships as doomed to fail.

-Here it's quite clear that it could be right or wrong.
-It's also quite evident that people who believe the narrative, are giving up on what could have been a successful relatio
+Here it's quite easy to explain that the narrative could be either right or wrong, but that doesn't matter.
+It's also quite evident that people who believe the narrative, are going to give up on what could have been a successful relationship.
+Narratives affecting hope affecting actions is something that can clearly be mechanized from this motion.

 ### Pranks
 My rule of thumb was to not play pranks in the initial days because it erodes trust in the club and its seniors.
 I abhor pranks like, "You won't get in to debsoc," during recruitment time.
 I didn't want recruits to associate a feeling of anxiety with the debsoc.
 Freshers who have only confusion when it comes to PES and how things work at PES, are more intimidated than one would expect.